Ceramic-Blue-Tim/Guidelines/src/docs/source/good_practices.md

 docs/build/
 ```

-_Better solutions use a different branch staging only static html content that is set with Github Actions or git hooks.
+_Better solutions use a different branch staging only static html content updated with Github Actions or git hooks.
 For the time being this solution is easier to set up and suits our needs._

 ## Matlab

+### Comments

+Comments also are essential.
+There are plenty of way to handle it since Matlab is widely use by people from non-programming background.
+Here are some rules I usually apply for my scripts.

-### Header
+#### Header

 Adding a header at the beginning of all yours files.
 It will help you keeping track on your sources and defusing potential cases of plagiarism.
 A header usually includes the name of the authors, the creation and update date and versioning as well as comments.

 ```Matlab
 % %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %   Authors     : Romain BEAUBOIS